Teque5/grcon23/public/001_dtmf/README.md

-# Find the identity of the Terrorist
+# Noir 1: Tones of the Unseen

-## Instructions
+## Prompt

-Some kind of prompt.
+A subsequent call arrived, its tones weaving a haunting melody.
+Vivian feverishly transcribed the sequence, her analytical mind piecing together the auditory puzzle.
+The words lingered like an echo, a command that pulled at the edges of her curiosity.

+Solution Format: flag{mystery}